 To control your portion sizes when you are eating at home, try the following tips:

 - Do not eat from the bag.
 You could be tempted to eat too much.
 Use the serving size on the package to portion out the snack into small bags or bowls.
 You can also buy single-serving portions of your favorite snack foods.
 If you buy in bulk, you can divide snacks up into single-serving portions when you get home from the store.

 - Serve food on smaller plates.
 Eat from a salad plate instead of a dinner plate.
 Keep serving dishes on the kitchen counter so you will have to get up for seconds.
 Putting your food out of easy reach and out of sight will make it harder for you to overeat.

-- Half of your plate should contain green vegetables.
+- Half of your plate should contain non-starchy vegetables.
 Divide the other half between lean protein and whole grains.
-Filling half of your plate with green vegetables before you serve the rest of your entrée is one of the easiest methods of portion control.
+Filling half of your plate with non-starchy vegetables, such as leafy greens, before you serve the rest of your entree is one of the easiest methods of portion control.